 The medic and the smartgunner crowded into the cockpit, both men letting out noises of shock and disgust when they saw Hanstad’s body.

-“Get him out of here and into a body bag,” Sloan ordered.
-They gingerly unstrapped him while Larkins and Sloan looked on, and together, they carried the decimated body out of the cockpit.
-Sloan followed behind them, pausing and turning to take one last look around the blood-splattered cockpit.
+“Get a body bag up here and get him out of here,” Sloan ordered.
+The two men immediately turned to leave, and Sloan followed behind them, pausing and turning to take one last look around the blood-splattered cockpit.
 “Larkins, get this mess cleaned up.
 Now.”

 Larkins stared at her in shock.
 Clean up of this kind was for androids.
 It was Bishop’s job, not hers.
 Human personnel were supposed to be exempt from this type of work for the sake of their own mental health.
 That, and she could still feel the blood trickling down her own face.